Coming up with a catchy dating profile headline and a great user name. These are two of the biggest challenges of writing your dating profile.

-But, POF, the largest free dating site, still make you come up with both a unique username and a profile headline.
+But, POF, the largest free dating site, still makes you come up with both a unique username and a profile headline.
 So, there are millions of singles still struggling.
 Even though these are the most pointless parts of your dating profiles.

-Today, we’re going to talk about how to write the perfect online dating headline and the do’s and don’ts of usernames.
+Today, we’re going to talk about how to write the perfect online dating profile headline and the do’s and don’ts of usernames.

 The Do’s and Don’ts of Dating Profile Usernames